Jetty Island Public Parking Lot

 Yes, Skykomish Region Swimming Spots is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming, hot springs.
 Always respect posted closures and seasonal restrictions.

-Skykomish Region Swimming Spots is a river/hot spring on Varies -see below located in WA, near SEATTLE.
+Skykomish Region Swimming Spots is a river/hot spring on Varies -See Below located in Washington, near Seattle.
 A guide to unofficial swimming spots and hot springs in Washington's Skykomish region.
 Find directions, safety tips, and access details near Gold Bar.

 There is a N.F. campground called "Money Creek" on RT 2 west of Skykomish.